-Whalers in Norway continue to carry out commercial whaling despite falling demand for whale meat and a decline in the number of boats hunting each year.
+Whalers in Norway continue to carry out commercial whaling despite falling demand for whale meat.

 How many whales are killed in Norway?

-Norway kills minke whales under a self-allocated quota, which was 1,278 for the 2021 season.
-This quota, unchanged since 2018 (previous quotas were 999 in 2017 and 880 in 2016) seems largely symbolic, since the number of whales killed over the years have always fallen far short of the official quota.
+Norwegian whalers hunt minke whales under a self-allocated quota, which was 917 for the 2022 season.
+This quota, which has fluctuated over the years, seems largely symbolic since the number of whales killed over the years has always fallen far short of the official quota.

-2021 saw 575 whales killed, up from 503 in 2020 and 429 in 2019 respectively.
+2022 saw 580 whales slaughtered, up from 575 in 2021 and 503 in 2020 respectively.
 This was the highest total since 2016, but again falling well short of the quota, thus begging the question: why set such a high quota when (mercifully) it is never fulfilled?
-The answer lies partly in the Norwegian government’s defensive stance towards whaling and its desperate ambition to increase domestic demand for whale meat, and export whale meat to Japan, Iceland and the Faroes.
+The answer lies partly in the Norwegian government’s defensive stance towards whaling and its desperate ambition to increase domestic demand for whale meat and also export whale meat to Japan, Iceland and the Faroes.